dnielbowen/figma-component-instancer/README.md

 (CSV header row) corresponds to component property names.
 Each subsequent row represents an instance with the properties specified in that row.

+Then, click the Create button.

 # Running

-Consult the standard Figma documentation to get this plugin running:
+Consult the standard Figma documentation to get this plugin running (or just use it from the Figma community page):

   https://www.figma.com/plugin-docs/plugin-quickstart/